BryanOwens012/TwitterUserTweets/README.md

 TwitterIDToName.jar converts a file full of Twitter IDs, and converts them to screen names.
 Speed is approx 600k-800k conversions/day.

-/bin, /jars, and /src are the source code for TwitterUserTweets.jar.
+/bin, /jars, and /src contain the source code for TwitterUserTweets.jar.